expo/expo/docs/pages/ui-programming/react-native-toast.md

 the message and the current activity remains visible and interactive.
 Toasts automatically disappear after a timeout".

-To present a toast, we recommend two solutions: an API from React Native itself and a library maintained by the React Native community.
+To present a toast, we recommend two solutions: an API from the `react-native` package and a library maintained by the React Native community.

 ## Android-only: `ToastAndroid`